jissac/SDCND/Term2/Capstone/README.md

 Refer to `./ros/src/twist_controller/` for more details.

-### Future Work
+### Thoughts
 I tested the output using Udacity's GPU enabled simulator.
 However, there were still problems with latency in the simulation with the camera turned on.
 Running on a separate machine outside of the VM has been said to help with this known problem.

+I learned a lot through this challenging project and how all the pieces fit together in order to make the ROS nodes communicate with each other.